BlockScience/aztec-gddt/README.md

 TODO how to describe cadCAD

 The simulation model is written in cadCAD.
 In this section we will describe the variables and parameters recorded in the simulation.
 We will also describe how various aspects of the cadCAD model structure correspond to specific parts of the Aztec system in general, and the Fernet model in particular.

+There are five important aspects of a cadCAD mode:
+* Model Variables
+* Model Parameters
+* Partial State Update Blocks
+* Policies
+* State Update Functions

+For more general information about the purpose each piece serves in a cadCAD model, please see [this overview](https://github.com/cadCAD-org/cadCAD/blob/master/documentation/README.md).

 ### Model Variables